scylladb/scylladb/docs/using-scylla/cdc/cdc-intro.rst

 Use cases for CDC
 -----------------

-Some examples where CDC may be benificial:
+Some examples where CDC may be beneficial:

 * Heterogeneous database replication: applying captured changes to another database or table.
 The other database may use a different schema (or no schema at all), better suited for some specific workloads.
 An example is replication to ElasticSearch for efficient text searches.
 * Implementing a notification system.